tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 - This is a feature that has been supported in a variety of other languages prior to JavaScript.
 - This is an example of that very imperative approach to code, as to figure out the final string you need to mentally execute out code.
 - Template strings let us declare what our final string is, and have variable placeholders for where we want our values to be dropped in.
-- Unfortunately the string literal be changed, so a whole new string literal was added to support that automatic interpolation.
+- Unfortunately the string literal cannot be changed, so a whole new string literal was added to support that automatic interpolation.
 - The backtick operator `` ` `` was chosen to indicate a different kind of string within which will be expressions.
 - The expression used to delimit is `${}`.